-The field of special education has expanded over the last decade to become one of the most significant areas in education.
+The field of special education has expanded over the last decade and now has become one of the most significant areas in education.
 Communication forms the basis for education and as such is often one of the key components in the understanding of the learning process.
-This course addresses issues surrounding communication as they relate to learning and development.
+This course addresses issues surrounding communication as it relates to learning and development.